Building a model from scratch

 sbm_gwf

 model type.
-For the unconfined aquifer the input parameters are described in the section Unconfined aquifer of Model parameters.
+For the unconfined aquifer the input parameters are described in the section Unconfined aquifer.
 The bottom (bottom

-) of the groundwater layer is derived from from thesoilthickness
+) of the groundwater layer is derived from the providedsoil__thickness

-[m] as part of the static input.
+[m] parameters as part of the static input.
 Thearea

 parameter is derived from the model grid.
-Parameters that are part of the boundary conditions of the unconfined aquifer are listed under Constant Head and Boundary conditions of the Model parameters section.
+Parameters that are part of the boundary conditions of the unconfined aquifer are listed under Constant Head and Boundary conditions sections.

-Most hydrological model configurations make use of the kinematic wave surface routing (river flow, overland flow or both) and input data required for the river and overland flow components is described in Surface flow.
+The default wflow_sbm model routing configuration makes use of the kinematic wave surface routing (river flow, overland flow or both) and input data required for the river and overland flow components is described in Surface flow.
 There is also the option to use the local inertial model as part of the wflow_sbm models (model types sbm

 and sbm_gwf